A-Vadali/Cs_Club/_posts/2017-08-19-commmand-line.md

     X-Moto.app
     Chriss-MacBook-Air:Downloads chris$

-Wow that's a lot of stuff I should really delet some of it.
+Wow, that's a lot of stuff!
+I should really delete some of it.
-To delete a file we can use the command rm.
-Be warned rm doesn't move things into the trash bin it just deletes it off the hardrive never to be found again so `once you rm something it is well and truly gone`.
-Consider yourself officially warned.
-I don't need all these copies of my cv so let's delete them.
+To delete a file we can use the [`rm`](https://linux.die.net/man/1/rm) command.
+Be warned rm doesn't move things into the trash bin.
+It just deletes it. `once you rm something it is well and truly gone`. [`Consider yourself officially warned`](https://unix.stackexchange.com/questions/2677/recovering-accidentally-deleted-files?noredirect=1&lq=1).
+Most command line tools assume you know what your doing, so it's possible to break your OS if you delete the wrong file.
+I don't need all these copies of my CV so let's delete them.
 To delete Chris Reuter CV.pdf I can type `rm Chris\ Reuter\ CV.pdf`.
-The \ means to escape the spaces.
+The \ escapes the spaces.
 Spaces have a special meaning in the command line.
-Without the \'s rm would try to delete the file Chris, the file Reuter and the file CV.pdf.
-Since rm interprets everything seperated by a space as a different file.
-So when we add \ it means that space just means a space and not a different file.
+Without the \\ rm would try to delete the file Chris, the file Reuter and the file CV.pdf.
+Since rm interprets everything separated by a space as a different file.
+So when we add a \ it means that the space just means a regular space and not a different file.

     Chriss-MacBook-Air:Downloads chris$ rm Chris\ Reuter\ CV.pdf